Stanisław Bułak-Bałachowicz: Russian Civil War

 Bułak-Bałachowicz became the military administrator of Pskov.
-He personally ceded most of his responsibilities to a municipal duma and focused on both cultural and economical recovery of the war-impoverished city.
+He personally ceded most of his responsibilities to a municipal duma and focused on both the cultural and economic recovery of the war-impoverished city.
 He also put an end to censorship of the press and allowed for the creation of several socialist associations and newspapers, which enraged White generals towards him.
 Finally, Bułak-Bałachowicz entered in contact with Estonian officers and Poles who were trying to reach the renascent Polish Army, which was seen by Bałachowicz's superiors as a sign of lack of loyalty.
 After Pskov was yet again lost to the Bolsheviks in mid-July, general Yudenich ordered Stanisław Bułak-Bałachowicz to be arrested even though only a few days earlier he promoted him to major general (a move Yudenich undertook with hopes of appeasing Bułak-Bałachowicz and encouraging greater subordinance).

 However, once again Bułak-Bałachowicz evaded being captured.
 He handed over his division to his brother Józef and, together with 20 of his friends, left for Estonian-controlled Ostrov.
 There he once again created a partisan unit.
 With 600 men he broke through the Red Army front and started to disrupt its supply lines.
 Despite Yudenich's hostility towards Bułak-Bałachowicz, the latter cooperated with White Russian units during their counter-offensive in the autumn of 1919.
 His unit captured the railway node in Porkhov and broke the Pskov-Polotsk railroad, which added greatly to the White Russian's initial success.
 On 5 November 1919, his unit yet again entered the area between Pskov and Ostrov and destroyed the three remaining railway lines linking Pskov with the rest of Russia.
 However, Yudenich's army could not link up with the areas controlled by Bułak-Bałachowicz and their assault was finally broken.

 On 22 January 1920, general Yudenich signed an order of dissolution of his badly beaten army.
-On 28 January 1920 general Bułak-Bałachowicz, together with several Russian officers, was arrested by the Estonian police.
+On 28 January 1920, general Bułak-Bałachowicz, together with several Russian officers, was arrested by the Estonian police.
 A large amount of money was found with him (roughly 227,000 British pounds; 250,000 Estonian marks; and 110 million Finnish marks) was given to the soldiers of the disbanded army as the last salary, which greatly added to Bałachowicz's popularity amongst them.

 Short service for the Belarusian Democratic Republic

-Since 1918, Bałachowicz was in contact with the representatives of the Belarusian Democratic Republic (BDR) in the Baltic states.
+From 1918, Bałachowicz was in contact with the representatives of the Belarusian Democratic Republic (BDR) in the Baltic states.
 On 7 November 1919, the government of the BDR agreed to finance Bałachowicz's unit and on 14 November, Stanisław Bułak-Bałachowicz received his Belarusian citizenship and applied for official service for the Belarusian Democratic Republic.
 His unit was officially renamed to Special Unit of the Belarusian Democratic Republic in the Baltics (Асобны атрад БНР у Балтыі), received Belarusian uniforms and a seal.
 The unit issued its own field postal stamps and engaged in a few minor battles with the Bolsheviks.